Jobs for Americans in Europe and How To Prepare a European CV

 Many parents across Europe are eager to bring their children up bilingual.
 This, of course, means there are more au pair positions available than ever for English speakers.

 This is an excellent opportunity for young college graduates or current college students.
-Being an au pair not only gives you a great experience of everyday culture.
+Being an au pair allows you to immerse yourself in a new country, learn the local language, and enjoy built-in support during your stay.

-While European countries speak many different languages, there’s still strong demand for customer service staff who are fluent in English.
-This, of course, makes customer service roles one of the best European jobs for English speakers.
+While European countries speak many different languages, there’s still a strong demand for customer service staff who are fluent in English.

 When applying for customer service roles in European countries, such as working at a hotel front desk, it’s important to emphasize your understanding of U.S. cultural norms.